 The H100's 2.4x training speedup over A100 translates directly to cost savings: a training run that takes 10 days on A100s finishes in roughly 4 days on H100s.
 Even though H100s cost 3x more per hour, the total training cost is lower because you're paying for fewer hours.

 For distributed training across multiple nodes, interconnect matters enormously.
 NVLink bandwidth determines how fast gradients synchronize between GPUs.
-The B200's NVLink 5 at 1.8 TB/s per GPU is 2x the H100's NVLink 4 — which means less time waiting for communication and more time computing.
+The B200's NVLink 5 at 1.8 TB/s per GPU is 2x the H100's NVLink 4; this means less time waiting for communication and more time computing.

 The Decision Framework